sushrutt12/CognitiveComputing_FinalProject/README.md

 - You can find the screenshots in the Project Report along with References.
 - To run it please visit this link: https://github.com/stanfordnmbl/osim-rl
 - And then clone this repository.
 After using "activate opensim-rl"
-- To find the running files go to "osim-rl\scripts\Running files" and in the command prompt type "python dqn.py --visualize"
+- To find the running files go to https://github.com/sushrutt12/CognitiveComputing_FinalProject/tree/master/osim-rl/scripts/Running%20files and in the command prompt type "python dqn.py --visualize"